-- 5.41 At the start of the Autumn Term 2021, parents who wish to make an application for their child to transfer to Year 10 at selected 14 -19 Academies in September 2022 will be able to make their application online.
-The online system will be available from September 2021. - 5.42 Some 14-19 Academies in Birmingham will not be part of the coordinated scheme, details will be published in Birmingham's composite prospectus of which academies this affects.
+- 5.41 At the start of the Autumn Term 2023, parents who wish to make an application for their child to transfer to Year 10 at selected 14 -19 Academies in September 2024 will be able to make their application online.
+The online system will be available from September 2023. - 5.42 Some 14-19 Academies in Birmingham will not be part of the co-ordinated scheme, details of which academies this affects will be published in Birmingham's composite prospectus.
 For these academies parent/carers will need to apply directly to them. - 5.43 Applications to sit any selective or aptitude tests are to be made via separate forms, to be returned by dates specified by the Academy concerned.